nakednous/proscene3_design/source.md

 N:

 ... which may be evaluated by:
-* (API simplicity) # of instructions needed to accomplish a standard task over a given domain
+* No. of instructions needed to accomplish a standard task over a given domain
-* (API flexibility): whether or not an advanced task can be accomplished by the framework
+* whether or not an advanced task can be accomplished by the framework
-(usually they compete.
-This a relative new subject in the literature.
-Many to be done: metrics?)
+(key: find a good trade-off between those two, because usually they tend to compete)
-* (Customizability) software maintenance & extensibility
+* software maintenance & extensibility
-(the former two relates the programmer, the latter the end user)

 V: